edgarg18/TivaMidiPlayer/README.md

 ## Analysis and Results

+The MIDI player successfully performed track playback with features such as:
+•	Volume Control: Managed via a potentiometer.
+•	Play/Stop Button: Controlled playback initiation and halting.
+•	LCD Status Display: Displayed the current playback status.
+•	LED Output: Provided a visual indicator during playback.

+MIDI Parsing and Playback:
+•	MIDI files were parsed using the [MidiFile](https://github.com/craigsapp/midifile) tool, converting .mid files into a .c format for the Tiva microcontroller.
-The MIDI player was capable of track playback on its own once configured.
-It included volume control, a Play/Stop button, an LCD status display, and onboard LED output during playback.
-MIDI files were parsed using the MidiFile code, then split into a maximum of four tracks, which were played across the four initialized PWM modules.
+•	The MIDI tracks were split into a maximum of four channels and assigned to the four available PWM outputs.

 ### Examples
 [Super Mario Intro](https://drive.google.com/file/d/1Ec3wyDyLBsa6OF05u46dPFqC-WILQXnV/view?usp=drive_link)